telerik/xaml-docs/controls/radscheduleview/features/appointments/snapappointments.md

 ![radscheduleview snapappointments 1](images/radscheduleview_snapappointments_1.png)

+>When dragging an appointment, the default snap behavior rounds the appointment's start time to the closest tick.

 You could set MinorTickLength property of the ViewDefinition in order to snap the appointments to different duration:

 #### __XAML__